 “I saw it…” Matt could hardly raise his voice above a choked whisper.
 “I heard him fall.
 I heard him get pushed…”

-“Told you we shouldn’t have let them go up there, not tonight.”
+“Told you we shouldn’t have let them go up there tonight.”

 “Quiet!”
 The landlord snapped at whoever had spoken.
-The faces were tense.
 Knuckles were white around pint glasses.
-He thought he saw a pale shape beyond the glass of the window, one hand raised to knock, but he blinked and it was gone.
+Matt thought he saw a pale shape beyond the glass of the window, one hand raised to knock, but he blinked and it was gone.

-“Out, William,” the landlord bellowed.
+“Out, William,” the landlord said.
 “You’ve been warned before.
 I won’t have this nonsense in my pub.”

-The man left, his gaze locked on Matt before the door closed behind him.
+The man left, his gaze locked on Matt, only breaking with the door closed behind him.

 Matt’s hands were shaking.
 “Please,” Matt whispered again.
 “Help me find my dad.”

 It’s didn’t look like the landlord was listening.
-He was looking out the window, mouth hanging open .
+He was looking out the window, face tight and pale .
 “Shut those curtains over,” he ordered and someone obeyed.
 Hushed conversation rose, many furtive glances being thrown toward the door and at Matt.
 The landlord laid a heavy hand on his shoulder.

 “Nothing’s happened to your father, ok?
 He’s probably wandered off and lost himself in the dark.”

 “Can’t you help me find him?
 What if he’s hurt?
-We could search the hilltop – ”
+We should search – ”

 “No.” The landlord’s hand tightened.
 “No, I don’t think anyone will help you with that tonight.”
 He was staring at the curtained window.
 “Best sit tight until night blows over.
 Always best to stay back, sit trouble out, let things take their natural course.”

 A foul taste rose in Matt’s mouth.
 The landlord moved away but he still felt like something was holding his shoulder.
 He shut his eyes tight, willing there to be only darkness behind his eyelids.
 But instead he saw it all again.
-Saw Ben on the roof edge, saw himself pushing, heard the scream that rose and fell and cut off.
+Saw Ben on the roof, saw himself pushing, heard the scream that rose and fell and cut off.
 Over the whispers in the room he became aware of a tapping noise.
 Knuckles on glass.
-Nobody looked up but it got louder.
+Nobody looked up, even when it got louder.
 Something pale was stood at his shoulder.
 He felt the chill on his neck.
-He saw it start to bend down to look into his face and he shut his eyes tight.
+It bent down to look into his face and he shut his eyes tight.

 “It was me, it was me, it was me.”
 It went round and round in his head.
 The smell of rain-slicked tarmac roof rose in his nostrils and the feel of the wind goosepimpled his skin.
 Ben was stood in front of him with that look on his face, that look he got when he knew he’d won.